Skip to content

 Plan

-- Checklist: Create your own checklist and put a deadline to each event.
+• Checklist: Create your own checklist and put a deadline to each event.
 Some things are easy, and some might take longer, so make sure you plan enough time.
 And like any plan, something's bound to go wrong, so build in an extra week to be safe.

-- Student ID: Required to set up your account.
+• Student ID: Required to set up your account.

-- Payment: You'll need to pay the non-refundable registration fee, usually with a credit or debit card.
+• Payment: You'll need to pay the non-refundable registration fee, usually with a credit or debit card.
 Different schools have different fees, and they seem to range from a low of $30 all the way up to $375.

-- Activities: Assemble a complete list of your extracurricular activities, honors, community service, work experience, etc. You probably did this already for your college applications so just update your notes with your most recent activities.
+• Activities: Assemble a complete list of your extracurricular activities, honors, community service, work experience, etc. You probably did this already for your college applications so just update your notes with your most recent activities.

 The Sorority Resume

-When you register, you'll either enter your information directly into form fields or upload a resume — sometimes called a "social resume."
-If it's forms, just follow the instructions: stay within any word counts, answer the questions they're actually asking, and don't overthink it.
-If your school requires a resume, treat it like a highlight reel, not your entire life story.
-Here's what it should include and how to make it work for you.
+Your registration will ask you to either fill out form fields or upload a resume—sometimes called a "social resume."
+If it's forms, follow the instructions: stay within word counts, answer what they're actually asking, and don't overthink it.

 Essays